pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - When the container image entered a running state on your Tanzu Application Platform cluster

 Use one of the ImageVulnerabilityScan samples or create your own.
-For more information, see[ImageVulnerabilityScan samples](ivs-custom-samples.hbs.md#overview) or [Bring your own scanner using an ImageVulnerabilityScan](ivs-create-your-own.hbs.md).
+For more information, see [ImageVulnerabilityScan samples](ivs-custom-samples.hbs.md#overview) or [Bring your own scanner using an ImageVulnerabilityScan](ivs-create-your-own.hbs.md).

-- View discovered vulnerabilities from your most recent image in the Tanzu Developer Portal Supply Chain Choreographer plug-in
+View discovered vulnerabilities from your most recent image in the Tanzu Developer Portal Supply Chain Choreographer plug-in

-- Use when either Scan 1.0 or Scan 2.0 is defined as your supply chain scanning component
+Use when either Scan 1.0 or Scan 2.0 is defined as your supply chain scanning component

 ## <a id="recurring-scanning-setup"></a>Set up recurring scanning